 In this work a new algorithm for the detection of red lesions is proposed.
-The method performs in three stages.
-In the first stage, working on the green channel of the input (color) image, several correlation filters are applied, each with a different resolution, detecting this way a wider spectrum of features.
-The output of this stage serves as input for the second stage, where a region growing process is used to obtain the red lesion candidates set.
+The method performs in three stages (Figure 2).
+In the first stage, working on the green channel of the input (color) image, several correlation filters are applied, each with a different resolution, detecting this way a wider spectrum of features and getting the initial set of candidate lesions.
+The output of this stage serves as input for the second stage, where a region growing process is used to preprocess the red lesion candidates set obtaining a more accurate set.
 Finally, in the third stage the previous set of candidates is filtered by means of four filtering processes: a shape (circularity) filter, which rejects regions with "low circularity", an intensity filter, which removes from the set the candidates which does not fulfill the intensity criteria, a correlation mean filter, which removes the candidate areas which represent an outliers in the correlation filter response and finally a last filter which, using the creases of the digital angiography [12,13], removes that areas inside or next to vessels.
 In the following sections each of these stages will be described.
 In section 2 description of the correlation filters of the first stage is included.
 Section 3 provides details on the region growing algorithm.

 Once the regions have been obtained, the filtering process to discard false positives is described in section 4.
 Experiments and results are given in section 5 for the different stages of the algorithm, and finally section 6 provides discussion and conclusions.